carpentries-incubator/markdown-intro/_episodes/02-using-markdown.md

 - "Use MarkDown tags to format text"
 keypoints:
 - Create a new document on GitHub
-- Use MarkDown tas to format text
+- Use MarkDown tags to format text
  {% include base_path.html %}

 ---